So, here’s an old joke you’ve probably heard before… what's an accountant?

 7. How will they communicate with you and how often?
 Will it be in person, on the phone, or online?
 Will that happen weekly, monthly, or once a year?
 This will depend on the amount of assistance you need and what your accountant is capable of.

 Woodward & Co. is a boutique CPA firm with deep skills in helping business owners across a wide range of industries grow and succeed.
 We like to stay in regular contact with clients, and we provide fixed fee estimates so you know in advance how much you will pay.
-We also don’t charge for quick phone calls and emails, so there will be no surprises.
+We also don’t charge for quick phone calls, so there will be no surprises.

 We would love to be the trusted advisor for your business.
 Get in contact today for a free no-obligation discussion regarding your business and how we can help.